How To Install N2itive RSX-1 Adjustable Ride Height Lowering Links

 Warning: Activate “Jack” mode on the touchscreen before raising and supporting the vehicle.
 Smart Air Suspension will automatically self-level, even when vehicle is powered off.
 You MUST disable this system by activating “Jack” mode prior to raising the vehicle, otherwise it may attempt to self-level, causing serious damage, bodily injury, or death.
 Jack mode will automatically cancel when the vehicle is driven over 5 mph (7 km/h)

-- Begin by safely jacking up the rear side of the vehicle that you will be working on and supporting the vehicle with jack stands.
+- After activating Jack Mode on the screen, begin by safely jacking up the rear side of the vehicle that you will be working on and supporting the vehicle with jack stands.
 Never put the jack or jack stands under the battery!
 The below image shows the 4 intended locations to jack up a Tesla S/X. We recommend using lift pads between your jack and the vehicle’s frame to prevent damage to the jack points, battery and surrounding areas.
 Do not work on an incorrectly supported vehicle.
 Doing so can cause serious damage, bodily injury, or death.
 On a personal note one of my client’s sons was killed many years ago when he supported his vehicle by using a cinder block instead of a jack stand.
 The cinder block crumbled under the weight of the vehicle while he was underneath.
 Furthermore, do not place anything between the floor and the jack stand such as carpet which can slip and cause the car to come off the jack stand.

 - Before you being, start by taking multiple photos of your current sensor links and suspension in case you need to reference it later during assembly.
 It’s important to start by removing the link on the camber arm side!
 If you try to start by removing the link on the sensor arm side you may damage your sensor.
 Gently pry the sensor link off of the camber arm ball with a large flat head screwdriver or really small pry bar.
 Use the original camber arm as a fulcrum point when prying off the sensor link.
 Set the screwdriver or pry bar as close as possible to the ball joint without rubbing against the ball joint.

 - To remove the other side of the link, hold the sensor’s swing arm with pliers or your fingers while you slowly and carefully remove the link by bending it back until it pops off the ball.
 The pliers should hold the swing arm in a neutral position so that it doesn’t bend or tweak when you pull the ball joint apart.
 This prevents stress on the sensor itself.
+Please use extreme caution here so you don’t break the ball off or damage the sensor.
+Please note that many Tesla’s use a plastic front upper control arm.
+The plastic tabs that hold the ball on the underside of the arm are notorious for breaking so please use caution while removing the OEM sensor link from the ball!

 - With the rear factory sensor links removed and the N2itive RSX-1 lowering links preset to the setting of your choice, we can now begin to install the RSX-1 links.
 Note that after installation you can easily adjust the length of the links without having to remove them.
 You would just need to loosen the Allen setscrew, rotate the adjustment sleeve to your new setting and then tighten down the setscrew again to hold that setting in place.
 The RSX-1 links come with a wire retaining clip around each of the links’ heads.
 These clips must be removed before you push them over the balls and then reinserted after the link is secured to the ball joint.
 To remove the wire clips, begin by pushing the wire loop at the end of the clip so that the clip is released from the neck of the link.
 Then rotate the wire clip back and forth as you pull the pin of the clip out of the head of the link.

 - With the rear of the vehicle finished you can now move onto the front by following the same procedure for the rear.
 With the front suspension you can complete the install with the wheels on however you need to raise the suspension to the “Very High” position and set the settings to “Jack Mode”.
+Plaid and Long Range versions may find removing the links easier with the front wheels off.

 WARNING: Do not over tighten the Allen setscrew.
 A stripped setscrew due to over tightening would not be covered under warranty.